acquia/acquia_cms/modules/acquia_cms_common/README.md

 * License

 # Introduction
-This is core module required by the acquia_cms profile and Acquia CMS component modules.
+This is the core module required by the acquia_cms profile and Acquia CMS component modules.

 This module is not intended to be used by itself in the absence of other Acquia CMS modules.